THOMASELOVE/500-examples/README.md

 ## The `toy` example

-- Here is the [link to the toy example online](https://thomaselove.github.io/500-examples/toy_analysis.html), which provided both the HTML and (downloadable) Quarto files.
+- Here is the [link to the toy example online](https://thomaselove.github.io/500-examples/toy_analysis.html), which provides both the HTML and (downloadable) Quarto files.
 - The `toy` data set is found on our [500 data page](https://github.com/THOMASELOVE/500-data/blob/master/data/toy.csv).

 - The Data Set is 100% fictional.